stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 {{%expand "Click here for CloudFormation CLI deployment step"%}}

-1. From the cloud9 terminal, copy, paste and run below command to get into the working script folder
+1. From the cloud9 terminal, copy, paste and run the following command to navigate into the working script folder

     ```
     cd ~/environment/aws-well-architected-labs/static/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/templates
     ```

-2. Then copy paste and execute below commands replacing the 'AutomationRoleArn' with the Arn of **AutomationRole** you took note in previous step 3.0.
+2. Then copy, paste, and execute following commands replacing the `AutomationRoleArn` with the Arn of **AutomationRole** you took note of in step 3.0.

     ```
     aws cloudformation create-stack --stack-name waopslab-runbook-approval-gate \
                                     --parameters ParameterKey=PlaybookIAMRole,ParameterValue=AutomationRoleArn \
                                     --template-body file://runbook_approval_gate.yml
     ```

-    Example:
+    With your AutomationRole Arn in place your command will look similar to the following example:

     ```
     aws cloudformation create-stack --stack-name waopslab-runbook-approval-gate \